ruuffian/git-pushall/README.md

 The easiest way I have found to install the script is to write it into a .sh file and then run

-`install pushall ~/bin`
+`install pushall.sh ~/bin`

 This will give it the correct exec permissions off the bat.
 There are ways to go crazy with this command, but this is the method that works for me.
+I prefer to remove the .sh extension once I am ready to install, so that I can call it with just `pushall` rather than `pushall.sh`.

 ### Use